arobinson434/SecMes/README.md

 ### State Machine
 At the top level, the chat app is a state machine of type `ChatMachine`.
-At construction, the machine is handed pointers to a `NetEngine`, a `SecEngine` (optional), and a `ChatWindow` (more on these below).
+At construction, the machine is handed pointers to a `NetEngine`, a `SecEngine`, and a `ChatWindow` (more on these below).
 The chat app traverses these states:
 ```
    +--------------------+
    |                    |